 Visiting hours: 11:30 AM – 10:30 PM (preferable hours: 4 PM – 7 PM)

-It’s a place with decorative ambiance, soothing music, some best wines, good food and much more.
-There is also an insightful and entertaining tour on wine manufacturing and with it, we got a chance to taste some 6 different types of exclusive wines.
+It’s a place with decorative ambiance, soothing music, some best wines, good food, and much more.
+There is also an insightful and entertaining tour of wine manufacturing and with it, we got a chance to taste some 6 different types of exclusive wines.
 Sula Vineyards is the finest destination in India to enjoy all the above for sure.

-The ambiance is so delightful, classy and funky that we could resist taking as many pictures as we could.
-Although, it is a bit touristy place but there are enough places for everyone to click pictures.
+The ambiance is so delightful, classy, and funky that we could resist taking as many pictures as we could.
+Although, it is a bit touristy place there are enough places for everyone to click pictures.

 We also thoroughly enjoyed the view of the vineyards and the mountains in the distance.
 In fact, the entry road is covered with wine grape fields from both sides adding more charm to this place!